The PSHE Curriculum at Thomas Harding Junior School

 Our Relationships and Sex Education enables our children to learn how to be safe, and to understand and develop healthy relationships, both now and in their future lives.

-At Thomas Harding Junior School, PSHE lessons is based upon the PSHE Association's scheme of work.
+At Thomas Harding Junior School, PSHE lessons are based upon the PSHE Association's scheme of work.
 Our Curriculum plans have been adapted to ensure that we develop our pupils’ knowledge, skills and understanding around the three core themes of: health and wellbeing, relationships and living in the wider world.

-Our curriculum is a spiral, progressive scheme of work, which is planned to expand pupils’ understanding of the overarching concepts and the development of essential skills and 'aims to prepare children for life, helping them to know and value who they are and understand how they relate to other people in this ever-changing world’.
-There is a strong emphasis on emotional Literacy, building resilience and nurturing mental and physical health.
+Our curriculum is a spiral, progressive scheme of work, which is planned to expand pupils’ understanding of the overarching concepts and the development of essential skills and aims to prepare children for life, helping them to know and value who they are and understand how they relate to other people in this ever-changing world.
+There is a strong emphasis on emotional literacy, building resilience and nurturing mental and physical health.
 Our planning includes statutory and non statutory content, and where applicable, this has been selected and adapted to ensure that it is relevant and appropriate to our ASPIRE ethos and the bespoke needs of our pupils.